AhmadMkhalil/Label-Aware-Aggregation-in-Federated-Learning/README.md

 We would like to thank the contributors and the community for their feedback and support in developing this method.
 Special thanks to [TU Darmstadt](https://www.tu-darmstadt.de) and [the KOM research group](https://www.kom.tu-darmstadt.de).

 ---

-This version refines the existing README file by improving clarity, adding missing details, and enhancing the flow of information.
-Let me know if you need further adjustments!